nikitavoloboev/data/readme.md

 Aside from this, you can of course also explore [Learn Anything][4] for things that you can learn about and I will often reference it from these notes.

-And I also am in the process of writing a book on macOS automation that you can read for free [here][5].
+I also am in the process of writing a book on macOS automation that you will soon be able to read for free [here][5].

 <h1 align="center"> Abbreviations 🔖</h1>